 Project Wildlife - Satellite Rehabilitation Teams

-At this time, we are not currently recruiting new satellite volunteers but you can add your name to our interest list below to be notified when recruitment opens!
+At this time, we are not currently recruiting new satellite volunteers but please read below for more information!

 Satellite Team members work with animals in their own home to ensure they receive the care needed to be released back into the wild.
 These volunteers are a crucial component in allowing wildlife to be released safely back to their natural habitats by offering a quiet, calm environment for rehabilitation.
 This assignment is very different from fostering.
 Wildlife should only be handled when feeding, cleaning or medicating and should be left alone otherwise; there is no socializing.
 Releasable animals should be maintained in a wild condition and released as soon as appropriate.